-Total spending Table 1 presents summary statistics on candidates' spending.11 All figures are in constant 2017 euros.
-The average spending per candidate at all French legislative elections under scrutiny is equal to $\in 13, 878$.
-This figure hides quite a lot of temporal variation: from 20, 397 in 1993 to 10, 708 in 2007.12 Normalized by the number of registered voters, candidates spend on average $\in 0.2$ per voter.
-Candidates tend to spend less on average at UK general elections: $\in 5, 167$, which amounts to $\in 0.07$ per registered voter.
-This is partly due to stricter spending limits (as shown in the next sub-section, several candidates attain the limit) and to campaigns that are on average shorter in time - we will come back to this point.
-In both the UK and in France, these figures display some variability over the years.
+Total spending Table 1 presents summary statistics on candidates' spending.
+All figures are in constant 2017 euros.
+The average spending per candidate at all French legislative elections under scrutiny is equal to €13, 878.
+This figure hides quite a lot of temporal variation: from 20, 397 in 1993 to 12, 708 in 2007.
+Normalized by the number of registered voters, candidates spend on average €0.2 per voter.
+Candidates tend to spend less on average at UK general elections: €5, 167, which amounts to €0.07 per registered voter.
+This is partly due to stricter spending limits and to campaigns that are on average shorter in time - we will come back to this point.